emres8/PDF-Chat-API/readme.md

 }
 ```

-You can also access the API documentation at:
+After project is ready you can also access the API documentation locally at:
 * http://localhost:8000/docs for the interactive API documentation (Swagger UI).
 * http://localhost:8000/redoc for ReDoc documentation.